Net4FunGR/net4fungr.github.io/content/posts/kustom-metrics/index.md

 ---
-title: "K~ustom Metrics in Kentik NMS"
+title: K~ustom Metrics in Kentik NMS
-subtitle: "Feeding Kentik NMS with custom SNMP and ST metrics"
+subtitle: Feeding Kentik NMS with custom SNMP and ST metrics
 date: 2024-05-04T00:00:00Z
 draft: false
-tags: [network monitoring,telemetry,snmp]
+tags:
+  - network
+  - monitoring
+  - telemetry
+  - snmp
-categories: [network monitoring]
+categories:
+  - network monitoring
 toc:
   enable: true
 code:
   copy: true
   maxShownLines: 40
-#featuredImage: "featured-image.png"
-#featuredImagePreview: false
 author: " "
-summary: "Showcasing the capabilities of Kentik NMS to define custom metrics and display them in the Portal.
-We are going to see how to configure Kentik's Universal agent to poll custom SNMP and ST metrics from devices and display them in Metrics Explorer in the Portal"
+summary: Showcasing the capabilities of Kentik NMS to define custom metrics and display them in the Portal.
+We are going to see how to configure Kentik's Universal agent to poll custom SNMP and ST metrics from devices and display them in Metrics Explorer in the Portal
 ---
 ---
 ## Intro